FitsumMehari/club-organiser/backend/readme.md

             }
         ```

-- ## For approving requests of people to join a single club by club ID
+- ## approve membership requests of people to join a single club by club ID

   ```
-      PUT clubs/approvemembership
+      PUT managers/club/approvemembership/:clubID
   ```

   ### request parameters: